Matter925/ASSESSMENT/README.txt

 Running the Application Locally
 1. Clone the Repository
 If your project is hosted in a version control system like Git, clone the repository to your local machine:

+git clone <repository-url>
+cd <repository-directory>

+2. Set Up the Database
+a.
+Install Database Server
+Make sure you have the database server installed on your local machine.
+For example:

+SQL Server: Download and install SQL Server Express.

+3.Create Migrations

+4.Update the database